 So, in a month, you'll collect the lists from each of your parents.
-You might want to give them periodic reminders about their guest list throughout the month (him with his parents, her with hers) so that they are ready when you finally ask them for their list.
-Make sure all lists have full names and all contact info, including at least addresses and phone numbers, along with A-list, B-list and C-list designations (Bridal Guide).
+You might want to give them periodic reminders about their guest list throughout the month (him with his parents, her with hers) so that they are ready when you finally ask them for their lists.
+Make sure everyone's lists have full names and all contact info, including at least addresses and phone numbers, along with A-list, B-list, and C-list designations.

-I bet you that you'll end up with way more names than you expected.
+I bet you that you'll end up with way more names than you expected to get.
+It's going to be hard for an party to stick to their assigned number of invites.
 Don't worry.
 Throughout this month you will have been Choosing Your Wedding Date, Picking Out and Ordering Your Perfect Wedding Stationary, and Looking at Wedding Venues.
 At this point you'll have a much better idea about the right number of guests to invite.